paradigma-cl/unbreakableID/README.md

 ##### 2.1.3 Secure Cryptography Infrastructures in the Cloud
 Solutions like SECRIN are designed to protect cryptographic keys in virtualized environments, ensuring secure communication and data protection.

+##### 2.1.4 Hardware Security Modules (HSMs)
+These are physical devices that manage digital keys and provide cryptographic operations.
+They are often used to meet regulatory requirements and provide high levels of security.[12]

 #### 2.2 Experience Implementing a Naming System on the Blockchain

-The emerging of Blockchain became the candidate to implement the association between names and cryptographic keys.
+The emergence of Blockchain became the candidate to implement the association between names and cryptographic keys.
 Blockchains provide a global append-only log that is publicly writeable.
 Writes to the global log, called transactions, are organized as blocks and each block packages multiple transactions into a single atomic write.
 Writing to the global log requires a payment in the form of a transaction fee.

 Blockchain is a large deployment of a decentralized PKI service.